arjunhw97/Face-Recognition/README.md

 **Execute cpfile.py with fb_H instead of fa_H**

-- dimred.cc: Maps the eigenvectors of the training images to a lower dimensional eigenspace and writes these 'omega' vectors to the directory /fa_H_omega in files (filename)omega.txt (filename corresponds to the name of the **training images**).
+- dimred.cc: Maps the eigenvectors of the training images to a lower dimensional eigenspace and writes these 'omega' vectors to the directory /fa_H_omega in files (filename)omega.txt (filename corresponds to the name of the **training** images).
 Retreives the testing images from fb_H, projects it into the eigenspace (lower dimensionality) and writes the 'omega' vectors to the directory /fb_H_omega in files (filename)omega.txt (filename corresponds to the name of the **testing** images).

 **Please Note: You may change the percentage of information retained by the eigenspace by changing the value of the variable 'perc' (currently = 80) in the above file.**

 - recog.cc: Calculates the Mahalanobis distance between training and testing omega vectors and if the difference is less than a certain threshold (see Theory) then the two images are classified as the same.
 The rank and the performance is recorded in the files fa_H_index.txt and fa_H_perf.txt respectively.

-**Please Note: The variable 'vec' in the above file should be set as the length of one of the omega vectors (Changes with the percentage of information set in dimred2.cc).**
+**Please Note: The variable 'vec' in the above file should be set as the length of one of the omega vectors (Changes with the percentage of information set in dimred.cc).**

 - plot.py: Plots the Comparitive CMC Graph based on the rank and the performance stored